Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Is Promova Worth It?

-It’s a really cool and sleek app with short and engaging lessons.
-And I love how Promova spoon feeds you practical, casual phrases and vocabulary that you can start using in conversations right away.
+They offer a really cool, sleek app with short lessons that really keep you engaged.
+I love how Promova spoon-feeds you practical, casual phrases and vocab that you can start using in conversations right away.

-Obviously, I think it would be great if they would add in some more audio and speaking exercises to develop your ear for the language and pronunciation, as well as more dedicated grammar lessons, but overall, I think Promova is a great app for building out practical vocabulary and improving your fluency level.
+Obviously, I think it would be great if they would add in some more dedicated grammar lessons, and they may not be the best fit for anyone who learns best through lots of video instruction.
+But if you like fun, quick lessons, cool language tools, and AI conversation practice, this app should work great for you.
+Overall, I think Promova is a great app for building out practical vocabulary and improving your fluency level.

 FAQ